valderman/ctagsymbols/README.md

 # CTags Workspace Symbol Provider
-A bare-bones workspace symbol provider using ctags.
+A zero-config workspace symbol provider using ctags.

 ## Features
 * Search for tags using the standard "Go to Symbol in Workspace" dialog
 * Multi-root workspace support
 * Cross-platform
+* Regenerate tags files from within VSCode using the `Regenerate CTags` command
 * (Almost) zero-config

 This extension is intended to be a complement to your existing language tooling, or to provide a minimal level of